Welcome to the website of Carleton St Hilda's Church of England Primary School.

 We hope you can find the information you are looking for on our website.
 If not, please don't hesitate to contact the school office.

-This half-term our Christian Value is: Loyalty
+This half-term our Christian Value is: Courage

 We believe that every child is a gift from God, and as such brings with them unique talents and characteristics which are to be nurtured and celebrated.
 Within our educational family each action made and decision taken is underpinned with Christian values, and this is recognised as a strong characteristic of our school.
 We feel a deep responsibility to nurture core values that can be shared and expressed by all regardless of faith or belief.
 As a school and community we seek to explore the meanings of core values and their significance in Christianity and other religions.